Remains of British journalist Dom Phillips found in Brazil, minister confirms

 Two arrests have been made in relation to the suspected murders, with police saying others may have participated.

-Authorities have said a main line of the investigation has pointed to an international network that pays poor fishermen to fish illegally in the Javari Valley reserve, near where the men were last seen.

-Officers earlier said da Costa de Oliveira, who police had been quizzing in connection with their disappearance, confessed to using a gun to kill Mr Phillips and Mr Pereira.
+Officers earlier said da Costa de Oliveira confessed to using a gun to kill Mr Phillips and Mr Pereira.

-Investigators have not suggested a motive for the killing, but officials earlier said Mr Pereira’s work to stop illegal fishing in an indigenous reserve may have angered local fishermen.

 In their latest statement issued on Friday night, Brazilian federal police said: “The confirmation (of Mr Phillips’ remains) was made based on dental examinations and anthropological forensics.